cPanelScott/puppet-cpanel/README.md

     cpanel::tweaksetting { 'resource title':
         #Required parameters
-        source => #A cpanel tweak settings config file.
-This is typicallly
+        options => #A hash of keys and values for the cpanel.config file.
+Take
-                  #found at /var/cpanel/cpanel.config
+                   #a look at your /var/cpanel/cpanel.config for a list of the
-                  #See documentation for the source parameter in the file
+                   #available keys.
+See the tweak settings WHM page for some
-                  #resource for more specification information.
+                   #hints as to which key does what
         #Optional Parameters
         email   => #An E-Mail address where the output from the easyapache
                    #should be sent
     }
     cpanel::baseconfig { 'resource title':
         #See